kootenpv/whereami/README.md

 ### Related Projects
 - The [wherearehue](https://github.com/DeastinY/wherearehue) project can be used to toggle Hue light bulbs based on the learned locations.

-### Common Issues

-If the program fails with the error `nmcli-CRITICAL **: Error: Could not create NMClient object:` it is probably due to issues with the underlying [access_points](https://github.com/kootenpv/access_points) package.
-Check back there for further guidance before creating an issue here.

 ### Almost entirely "copied" from: